top of page

 Area Protected: 874 acres

 The Town of Deer Lake, on the west coast of Newfoundland, is nestled where the Humber River flows into the northern end of a long lake known as Deer Lake.
 The town, and the lake, are said to have originally gotten their name from the significant number of caribou, then thought to be deer, seen crossing the lake.
-Today, Deer Lake is home to some 5000 people.
+Today, Deer Lake is home to approximately 5000 people.

-Conservation Area
+Conservation Areas